joeldbaptista/nix-project/app/README.md

 ## How a change reaches production

-> **TODO.** The app pipeline currently runs the linter and the tests only.
-> Building the image, pushing it to ECR and updating the ECS service are not
-> yet wired up.
-The rest of this section describes the intended design.

-As built today, pushing to `main` under `app/**` triggers `.github/workflows/app.yml`, which runs two jobs: lint and test.
-Nothing is deployed, so a code change reaches the running service only through `make seed`, followed by `make up` in `infra/` or the `env-up` workflow.
+Pushing to `main` under `app/**` triggers `.github/workflows/app.yml`, which runs four jobs: lint, test, build and deploy.
+Those cover the diagram's five stages, because pushing to ECR is a step inside the build job rather than a job of its own.

-The intended design is as follows.
-Pushing to `main` under `app/**` runs five jobs in order: lint, test, build, push, deploy.
 The image carries two tags, the full commit SHA and a moving `main` pointer.
 The SHA tag is what the task definition references, so every running task is traceable to a commit, which `GET /` reports as `commit`.

 Terraform owns the shape of the task definition and this pipeline owns only the image tag.
 So the deploy job reads the current revision, replaces the image,